-In addition to an array of community outreach, conferences and workshops, creative and performative events, and research and publication programs, the Center offers three academic programs for students of Pacific Islands Studies.
+In addition to an array of community outreach, conferences and workshops, creative and performative events, and research and publication programs, the Department of Pacific Islands Studies offers three academic programs for students of Pacific Islands Studies.

 Bachelor of Arts in Pacific Islands Studies